jordanshatford/clip-queue/docs/COMMANDS.md

 `!cqunblocksubmitter <submitter>`: Unblock clips submitted by a given user.
 Any further clips submitted by this user will be added to the queue.

 > NOTE: if the submitter was not previously blocked, then this does nothing.

+## Caching and History Commands

+`!cqpurgecache`: Purge all cached clips.
+Clips are cached to prevent needing to reuse the providers API many times for the same clip.

+`!cqpurgehistory`: Purge all clips previously viewed allowing them to be resubmitted.